 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical household fixture that we all use daily.
-There’s a tendency to accept its convenience as a given, but it’s vital to remember that it’s not a trash can.
-Certain things shouldn’t to be flushed into the toilet since they can cause blockage from the pipes or damage in sewer lines.
+The toilet is a standard home appliance that we are using every day.
+It’s easy to take its utility as a given, but it’s vital to remember that it’s a toilet, not a garbage can.
+Certain things should not go down the drain because they can cause obstruction inside the sewer or damage to sewer pipes.

 Key Takeaways